niravbhandari2000/NNFL-Design-Project-2020/Readme.md

 ## DATA
 The data files are the stock data which can be downloaded from [nseindia.com.](https://www1.nseindia.com/products/content/equities/equities/eq_security.htm)
 We have arbitrarily taken Tata Motors (ISIN: INE155A01022) stock prices.
 The files are available in year wise data.
-We have concatenated 15 years of data [here](https://github.com/niravbhandari2000/NNFL-Design-Project-2020/blob/master/tata_dataset.csv).
+15 years of data is concatenated [here](https://github.com/niravbhandari2000/NNFL-Design-Project-2020/blob/master/tata_dataset.csv).
 The user may take any other stock price as well.

 ## PREDICTION BY THE FINAL MODEL